 The Transportation Security Administration (TSA) requires adult passengers (18 and over) to show valid identification at the airport checkpoint in order to travel.
 Review the List of Valid Identification.
 TSA does not require children under 18 to provide identification when traveling with a companion within the United States.
 Contact the airline for questions regarding specific ID requirements for travelers under 18.

-Beginning in 2020, federal agencies will enforce tougher security standards at airport check-ins, federal buildings, military installations and nuclear facilities.
-On October 1, 2020, the Transportation Security Administration will begin enforcing REAL ID requirements at airport security checkpoints.
 The N.C.
-REAL ID will make it more convenient when you need to board a commercial airplane or visit a military base or federal facility.
-The N.C.
 REAL ID is obtained in a driver license office and is just like your traditional license or ID but has a gold star endorsement at the top.
 Driver licenses and IDs without a gold star are noted “Not for Federal Identification.”
-Learn More About How To Get a NC REAL ID.
-Beginning Oct.
-1, 2020, if you don’t have a N.C.
+Beginning May 3, 2023, if you don’t have a N.C.
 REAL ID driver license or ID card, you will need to provide additional identification along with your standard license or ID to board flights.
 Learn More About the N.C.
 REAL ID.